 - Text messaging

 Remember, right now, people need connections and information and crave any sense of normalcy they can find.
-You might not have a lot of open jobs – or any – right now, but by keeping in touch with candidates you stand out as a leader in your community, a business that genuinely cares about people, and you will be poised to hire up quickly and efficiently when the time comes.
+You might not have a lot of open jobs – or any – right now, but maintaining strong candidate communication makes you stand out as a leader in your community, a business that genuinely cares about people, and you will be poised to hire up quickly and efficiently when the time comes.

 In these uncertain times, Barracuda Staffing is here for you.
 We can help you keep in touch with top candidates, fill job openings quickly, and help you develop a plan to come out of this crisis ready to seize the day.
 Contact us today to learn more about how we can help you navigate these challenging times.